ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

     | ------------- | ------------- |
     | admin     | admin       |

+    {% include note.html content="From version 19.2, the password will need to be reset on initial login.
+For this lab, we will reset the password to `admin`." %}

 3. >Enter the configuration enumerated below.
 Unfortunatley, this will need to be typed out since the console isn't copy-paste friendly

     ![](/images/Deploying_DC_vEdge2/06_bootstap.PNG)